 Just like parenting, being proactive is better, and cheaper, than being reactive.
-Our most popular resource Naked Conversations works and is extremely convenient, especially for parents who are parenting a child with autism.
-We have teaching videos, couples work sheets, date ideas, live Q&A’s, bonus emails, e-books and so much more and all of it can be accessed from your phone.
+A membership to our most popular resource MyMarriage365 works and is extremely convenient, especially for parents who are parenting a child with autism.
+We have a relationship health assessment, teaching videos, couples worksheets, date ideas, bonus emails, e-books and so much more and all of it can be accessed from your phone.
 Because the demands autism offers, married couples need to find practical and easy to use resources to keep their marriage fresh and vibrant.
 We truly created this resource because our own marriage needed something that we could do in our home that didn’t cost us an arm and a leg.

 We are a learning community and we’d love to hear from all of you amazing parents who are raising sons and daughters with autism.
 What are you helpful tips that can inspire other parents?